ProteinQure/molecular-converter/EXERCISES.md

 # Exercise #4

 When converting larger numbers of files you notice that the tool is quite slow.
 Analyse the code base, find the bottleneck(s) and improve its runtime!

+# Exercise #5

+If you happen to have extra time, let's make sure that this project is ready to be open-sourced: Clean up the code base as you see fit, ensure high code quality and maybe even implement a simple CI pipeline.